 The Washington Report covers legislative and regulatory policy activities, and is compiled by NAR's Advocacy Group policy staff.
 To receive this content via email, subscribe to NAR's Weekly Report newsletter and check the "legislative & regulatory issues" box.

-The Consumer Financial Protection Bureau (CFPB) has issued a second Request for Information (RFI) focused on the agency’s conduct of adjudication proceedings.
+The Consumer Financial Protection Bureau (CFPB) has issued another Request for Information (RFI), focused on the agency’s rulemaking processes.